hpe-dev-incubator/hpe-dev-portal/content/blog/monitor-application-performance-across-hybrid-cloud-environment-using-apache-skywalking-and-service-mesh.md

 #### 2 Restart Online Boutique application deployment

-Run the following command from both AWS EKS cluster and private Kubernetes cluster:
+Run the following command from both the AWS EKS cluster and the private Kubernetes cluster:

 ```markdown
 $ kubectl rollout restart deployment